NG-NEST/ng-nest/lib/ng-nest/ui/input/examples/en_US/default/clear/readme.md

 ---
 order: 2
-label: '清除'
+label: 'Clearable'
 ---

-使用 `clearable` 属性来启用清除按钮。
+Use the `clearable` property to enable the clear button.